-When you spend time in Nashville, you’re guaranteed to enjoy yourself.
-Nashville is synonymous with great music and great food.
+Nothing says “Nashville” like enjoying a great meal at a restaurant with live music.
 So what could be better than enjoying both at the same time?
 Don’t make the mistake of thinking Music City is only country music or only Southern cuisine, even though both are excellent.
 No matter your taste or speed, Nashville’s got something for you to love.
+Combine these restaurants with some of the best bands in town and you’ve got a winning combination.
+When you spend time in Nashville, you’re guaranteed to enjoy yourself.

 I gained a new appreciation for Music City, which is also called NashVegas because of its bright lights, live shows, and fun, lively atmosphere.
 Here are some of my favorite spots that give you the best of both.